Skip to content

 Weaknesses

-• Computational Demand: Larger YOLOv8 models require more computational resources, potentially limiting use in highly constrained environments.
+• Computational Demand: The largest YOLOv8 models (e.g., YOLOv8x) require significant computational resources, which could be a consideration for deployment in highly constrained environments.

 Ideal Use Cases

-YOLOv8 is well-suited for applications requiring high accuracy and versatility:
+YOLOv8 is the recommended choice for applications demanding the highest accuracy and flexibility:

 Learn more about YOLOv8